Some scholarships are open to all HPS students while others are available only to specific majors through the college’s academic departments.

 To apply, students must complete the Friedsam Applied Interdisciplinary Research Fellowship Application.
 Submit the application and all required materials to HPSScholarships@unt.edu.

 Established by the generosity of Ben and Angie Klutts, M.Ed., BCBA, LBA who are both alumni of the College of Health and Public Service.
 This scholarship is open to graduate and undergraduate students enrolled in the College of Health and Public Service with a 3.0 GPA or above who can demonstrate financial need.
+Undergraduate students applying must have earned between 24-30 credit hours at the university at the time of any award and graudate students applying must have earned 18 credit hours at the university.
 Strong preference will be given to first-generation students.

 Applications will be accepted beginning Fall 2025.